AUTHORS GUIDELINES FOR MANUSCRIPT PREPARATION

 Submission to JAOC’s journal proceeds totally online and authors will be guided stepwise through the creation and uploading of the manuscript files.
 As part of the manuscript, authors may choose to submit the manuscript as a single file to be used in the refereeing process.
 This can be a Word document (*.doc or *.docx), that can be used by referees to evaluate the manuscript.
 All figures, tables and supplementary data should be embedded and included in the main manuscript file.

-References list must be provided according to the JAOC references format in a consistent style.
+References list must be provided according to the format of the JAOC reference in a consistent style.
 Where applicable, author(s) name(s), year of publication, journal abbreviated title/ book title, chapter title/article title, volume and issue numbers/ book chapter and the pagination must be present.
 Provide hyperlinks under each reference in the references list.
 No DOI's is admitted instead.
 All citations throughout the manuscript text must be highlighted with blue color.

 Regardless of the file format of the original submission, at revision the authors are instructed to submit their manuscript with JAOC format and it may be editable.
 Keep the layout of the text as simple as possible.
 To avoid unnecessary errors the authors are strongly advised to use the 'spell-check' and 'grammar-check' for the submitted manuscript.